-- Avoid meat, oils, and crops which are hard on the environment (like palm oil).
+- Avoid meat, oils, and crops which are hard on the environment (like conventional palm oil).

 - Go meatless for dinner one day a week.
 Search “meatless Monday” on Pinterest for recipe ideas.

 - Group online purchases into a single order.
 Look for online vendors that choose lower-impact packaging and shipping methods.

 - Choose energy-efficient appliances for home, work, and housewarming or wedding gifts.

 - Choose LED light bulbs.
-LED light bulbs are available in a wide range of colour options.
+LED light bulbs are available in a wide range of color options.
 Bulbs at 2700K provide a nice soft light (like incandescent).
 Bulbs with a temperature at or above 5000K are more like bright daylight.
-Some bulbs are dimmable or variable between colour temperatures.
-You can even get LED lights that can change between the different colours of the rainbow.
+Some bulbs are dimmable or variable between color temperatures.
+You can even get LED lights that can change between the different colors of the rainbow.

 - Check with your utility company to see if renewable energy is available to buy.
 It’s possible that your provider offers lower-impact options such as wind, solar, and hydroelectric power.